Keisha Buchanan

-Keisha Kerreece Fayeanne Buchanan (/ˈkiːʃə/; born 30 September 1984) is an English singer and songwriter and a founding member of the girl group Sugababes alongside Mutya Buena and Siobhán Donaghy.
-With Sugababes, she has had six number-one singles and two number-one studio albums, making them one of the most successful-charting British pop acts of the 21st century so far.
-Buchanan was sacked from the group in September 2009 and replaced by Jade Ewen.
-Buchanan returned to the group in 2012 with the original line-up.
+Keisha Kerreece Fayeanne Buchanan (/ˈkiːʃə/ KEE-shə; born 30 September 1984) is a British singer and songwriter and a founding member of the girl group Sugababes alongside Mutya Buena and Siobhán Donaghy.
+With Sugababes, she has had six number-one singles and two number-one studio albums, making them one of the most successful-charting British pop acts of the 21st century.
+Buchanan was fired from the group in September 2009 and was replaced by Jade Ewen, but returned to the group in 2012 with the original line-up.

 In 2012, she and her former Sugababes bandmates Buena and Donaghy confirmed their reunion.
 The original trio was not able to release music under the name Sugababes as it was still being used by the then-current members of the group.
 Instead they released music under the name Mutya Keisha Siobhan before securing the legal rights to the Sugababes name in 2019.
+In 2026, she won the seventh series of The Masked Singer.

 Early life

 Keisha Kerreece Fayeanne Buchanan was born on 30 September 1984 in Westminster, to parents of Jamaican descent.
 She first met and befriended future Sugababes member Mutya Buena in primary school.
 She recognised her from an appearance on a talent contest TV show presented by Michael Barrymore.
-The two would also attend Kingsbury High School together.
+The two also attended Kingsbury High School together.
 Buchanan is a Christian.